yegor256/datum/md/policy.md

 <a name="3" href="#3">§3</a>.
 "Election."
-Zerocrat may assign a job to you according to its own election rules.
+Zerocrat may assign a job to you according to its own election rules, if you have `DEV` role.
 You will be notified in job's ticket.

 <a name="4" href="#4">§4</a>.